carlos8f/dgate/README.md

 127.0.0.1     mydomain.com
 ```

-This will redirect requests mydomain.com to `http://www.example.com/?href=(urlencoded version of the originally requested absolute URL)`
+This will redirect requests from mydomain.com to `http://www.example.com/?href=(urlencoded version of the originally requested absolute URL)`

 #### Auto URL encoding